Surviving Year 11:

 Personalise your Revision

 One of the most crucial parts of revision is finding what works for you.
 For me, I used different techniques for different subjects.
 For science, I created personal revision guides using the full exam board specification, whereas for English Literature I found watching pods helped me remember the love and relationships poems for my exam.
-The point is, you should try as many different active revision strategies as you can find and see what works best for you, whether that’s creating flashcards, doing exam questions or creating revision clocks.
+The point is, you should try as many different active revision strategies and resources as you can find and see what works best for you, whether that’s creating flashcards, doing exam questions or creating revision clocks.

 It’s never too late to start